lofthemof/robo-rolodex/README.md

-## Rolodex for Fictional Robots with an Added Search-by-Name Functionality
+## Rolodex for Fictional Robots with a Search-by-Name Functionality

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).